Grimpy101/volume-generator/README.md

 # Volume generator script

 This is a small script for generating volumetric data, written in Rust.
 Currently supports only placing a defined number of spheres of arbitrary size into the volume box at random locations.
-Outputs volume file and segmentation file.
+Outputs volume file (binary uint8) and segmentation file (binary int32).

 ## Building